abundiko/abundiko/README.md

 2. OneSync: A mobile and desktop app that syncs the file system of two devices and enables sharing of files, clipboard sharing, and drag-and-drop of files.
 Built with Flutter and Dart.

-3. [diko-mini-framework](github.com/abundiko/api): A mini framework like bootstrap that provides easy to use, pre written css classes for easy styling.
+3. [diko-mini-framework](github.com/abundiko/api): A mini framework like Bootstrap that provides easy to use, pre written css classes for easy styling.

 4. [Sheerah Vision Eye Clinic](https://abundiko.github.io/sheerah-vision/): A website built for Sheerah vision eye clinic for easy customer contact and accessibility